Directly Detecting the Envelopes of Low-mass Planets Embedded In Protoplanetary Discs and The Case For TW Hydrae: Discussion

 \subsection{Caveats}

 Since the inner envelope is optically thick, the envelope's radio thermal emission is insensitive to the processes happening in the deeper part of the envelope.
-No matter if the planet is built through pebble accretion \citep{Brouwers2018,Brouwers2020} or planetesimal accretion, the outer envelope is quite similar and only determined by the luminosity and the core mass.
+No matter if the planet is built through pebble accretion \citep{Brouwers2018,Brouwers2020} or planetesimal accretion, the outer envelope is quite similar and only determined by the luminosity, the opacity and the core mass.
 On the other hand, several processes in the disc can affect the envelope's thermal emission.

-The first process is dust settling \citep{Krapp2021}.
-If dust is significantly settled, the $\tau_{mm}=1$ surface will be more likely within the planet's Hill sphere, and the high density there can boost the planet's thermal emission.
-To quantify the effect of dust settling, we modify our $r-z$ grid that is generated from the 1-D structure calculation to allow for dust settling.
+The first process is dust settling. { Dust settling can affect both the envelope's thermal structure and its radio emission.
+Dust settling can reduce the Rosseland mean opacity at the disc surface and the planet's outer envelope, while increasing the opacity at the disc midplane and the inner envelope.
+This results in decreasing the temperature gradient ($|dT/dr|$) at the outer envelope and increasing the gradient at the inner envelope.
+Simulations considering dust settling need to be constructed to study its effect on the envelope's thermal structure \citep{Krapp2021}.
+Without carrying out such simulations in this work, we will assume that the envelope's thermal structure is unaffected by the dust settling (e.g. in the scenario where small unsettled dust dominates the Rosseland mean opacity) and just focus on studying how settled mm-sized particles affect the envelope's radio emission.} If mm-sized dust is significantly settled, the $\tau_{mm}=1$ surface will be more likely within the planet's Hill sphere, so that the high density and temperature there can boost the planet's thermal emission.
+To quantify the effect of dust settling, we modify our $\bar{r}-z$ grid that is generated from the 1-D structure calculation to allow for dust settling.
 We use the same gas and temperature structure as before, but modify the dust distribution in the grid in two different ways.
 In the first approach, we assume that dust is settled vertically in the disc.
-We integrate the density in the $r-z$ grid vertically along $z$ to derive the surface density profile ($\Sigma(r)$).
+We integrate the density in the $\bar{r}-z$ grid vertically along $z$ to derive the surface density profile ($\Sigma(r)$).
 Then, we reassign the grid density as